WhatsApp Policy Update

-So far the policy update message has an option to skip the message to continue using their WhatsApp account.
+So far, the policy update message has an option to skip the message to continue using their WhatsApp account.
 But, after February, 8th 2021, users can either accept the policy or delete their account.

 Also, if you think deleting your account will delete your data shared on WhatsApp, not really.
-All the data that you have shared with your friends, family, or in group chats, will remain there even after you delete your account.
+All the data that you have shared with your friends, family, or in group chats will remain there even after you delete your account.
 So if you want to delete all the data from WhatsApp, you need to find and delete messages from chats, then delete your WhatsApp account.

 Will it really make people switch away from WhatsApp?

 We at LinuxAndUbuntu use Telegram for many good reasons.
-We have always promoted the use of open source services whether it be Telegram or Signal.
+We have always promoted the use of open source services, whether it be Telegram or Signal.

 For more on Cambridge Analytica, I suggest watching the documentary, The Great Hack.

-Netflix has a great movie called ‘The Social Dilemma’ that describes how users’ own data is used to control and manipulate their thinking.
+Netflix has a great movie called ‘The Social Dilemma’ that describes how users’ own data control and manipulate their thinking.
 All of it described in the movie is by the people who developed parts of it.
 It proves there is no privacy on these kinds of so-called free services.

 I think it’s the first time WhatsApp is facing such a backlash from the mainstream media, companies, and even common people.
 WhatsApp had to clarify that it will share none of the users’ personal messages with Facebook.